 ESA ON TWITTER

-ESA and the sectors professional membership body, CIWM, have announced a joint commitment to tackle slavery, forced labour and human trafficking across the industry.
+ESA and the sectors professional membership body, CIWM, have committed to a joint agreement to tackle slavery, forced labour and human trafficking across the industry.

-This toolkit is aimed to provide businesses a best practice guide on how to address the risks of modern slavery within the waste and recycling industry and supply chain.
-It will provide practical guidance for staff in all areas of business including:
+The Modern Slavery Toolkit is aimed at business to provide them with a best practice guide on how to address the risks of modern slavery within the waste & recycling industry and supply chain.

 The Slave-Free Alliance is a not for profit organisation that is part of Hope For Justice, a global anti-slavery charity that works to end slavery via prevention, rescue, restoration and reform.
 They work in partnership with businesses & organisations of all sizes, to help reduce the risk of modern slavery within their business.